TL;DR

 • Paperwork within 60 days.
 SDG&E rebate submissions over 60 days post-install are frequently rejected.
 We file immediately after commissioning.

 • DIY installs.
-Both SDG&E and HEEHRA require licensed C-20 installer signature.
+Both SDG&E and HEEHRA require an approved installer’s signature on the paperwork.
 Self-installed equipment is never eligible.

 • Wrong tax year claim.
 Federal 25C must be claimed in the tax year of install.
 Missing the year = forfeit.